 Types of Poverty

-Just as poverty can be defined in different ways, there are different types of poverty.
+Just as poverty can be defined differently, there are different types of poverty.

-Situational Poverty: This type of poverty is usually temporary as it involves a crisis or loss occurring.
+Situational Poverty: This type of poverty is usually temporary as it involves a crisis or loss.
 Events connected with situational poverty include environmental disasters, divorce, or severe health problems.

 A good example of situational poverty caused by an environmental disaster would be New Orleans after Hurricane Katrina.
 Many people were homeless, lost their jobs, lost everything.
 The fall of the economy can also be considered an event that could cause situational poverty.